Boavizta/roadmap/README.md

 * V0.3 :
   * Add the impacts of IoT devices
-  * Add multiple source of impacts factors (electicity map, research paper, ...)
+  * Add multiple source of impacts factors (electricity map, research paper, ...)
   * Add new component (GPU, HDD)
   * Automate the collection of of components\', devices\' and cloud instances\' characteristics